 Grids from Excel

-2 min read
+3 min read

 Create Grasshopper grids

-The first stage is to generate some grids within Rhino/Grasshopper.
+The first step is to generate some grids within Rhino/Grasshopper.
 The example below uses a simple Grasshopper script to create the grids as well as the numbering sequence.
 The start and endpoints of the grids, along with their mark value, are exported to Excel via the Lunchbox ‘ExcelWrite’ component.

 Once exported, the Excel spreadsheet will look something like this.